gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 4. Once logged into the console, go to the Domain Names page
 5. You will see an entry for `gigadb.org` domain - click on this
 6. You will now see the `DNS Settings gigadb.org` page.
-There should be an entry for the `beta` Host with a value equal to the `eip-gigadb-live-gigadb` elastic IP address.
+There should be an entry for the Host with a value equal to the `eip-gigadb-live-gigadb` elastic IP address.
 There will also be an entry for the `staging` Host too.

 ### Set up credentials for accessing AWS resources